elixir-inspector/ua_inspector/README.md

 If the device type cannot be determined a "desktop" `:type` will be assumed (and returned).
 Both `:brand` and `:model` are set to `:unknown`.

+When a bot agent is detected the result with be a `UAInspector.Result.Bot` struct instead of `UAInspector.Result`.

 ## Resources